4yll/Discord-AutoClaimer/README.md

 Discord AutoClaimer and Monitor for username tracking

-@myfag on discord or discord.gg/CMA3kY5RBF
+@fmmv on discord or discord.gg/CMA3kY5RBF